Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 So, you have sets of complex nested JSON objects that may look as shown below

-## Source JSON that came from REST API endpoints
+## Source JSON that comes from REST API endpoints

 ```json
 {